Treatment Options / by Arista Recovery Staff

 Integrated Therapeutic Modalities

-• Mindfulness Practices: Stress and emotional regulation techniques
+• Mindfulness practices for stress and emotional regulation

-Choose This Path If: Your past attempts lacked trauma integration or failed to address dual diagnosis needs2.
+This method works when your past attempts lacked trauma integration or failed to address dual diagnosis needs; these evidence-based approaches have repeatedly produced stronger outcomes for Midwest veterans.2

 Ethical Considerations in Veteran Addiction Care